Learn

 We understand that insurances can be as complex as the plot twists in a Christopher Nolan movie.
 That’s why we'll by diving deeper into this subject in a future episode.

 A quick tip: seeing a financial advisor to sort your insurances could be a great move.
-More often than not, their services come at no upfront cost to you.
+You may even want to look into additional coverage, such as trauma insurance, which isn't usually offered through super funds.
+More often than not, advisors' services come at no upfront cost to you.
 After all, they may receive commission from the insurance providers.

 However, if you're someone who prefers paying upfront, chat with your advisor about it.
 Your advisor could turn off the commission, which could potentially lower your insurance cost.
 It's a win-win!